mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 [PCRE2 regular expression](../Getting-Started/Configuration-Guide.md#regular-expressions)
 that is matched against database names when checking for duplicate databases.

-To ignore any duplicate tables in the database the following regex can be used:
+The following configuration ignores duplicate tables in the databases `db1` and `db2`, and all tables starting with "t" in `db3`.

 ```
 [Shard-Router]